 Neither bat nor human was harmed.

-Halloween Bats on a Fireplace
+How to Apply Halloween Bats to a Fireplace

-So, I decided to continue decorating the living room for Fall by adding a little Halloween vibe.
+Armed with courageous spooky inspiration, I decided to continue decorating the living room for Fall by adding a little Halloween vibe.

 This little decorating project calls for harmless paper or plastic bats.